-Apply silicone grease to the styrene sleeve, and fit three of the 2-007 O-rings onto the greased sleeve.
+Apply silicone grease to the styrene sleeve, and fit the three O-rings onto the greased sleeve.
 The sleeve should protrude slightly beyond the third ring as shown here; if it doesn’t, you will need to remove it and cut a slightly longer piece.

 With the X-acto knife, carefully cut around the circumference of the sleeve.
 Use the thickness of the O-rings as your guide so that the end of the tube, after it is cut, will be just even with the thickest part of the O-rings.

-If the O-rings do not seal well, push the piston back out of the cylinder and replace only the O-ring closest to the end of the shaft with an M4×1.8 metric O-ring.
-This slightly bigger O-ring will provide a better seal, but three of them would create too much friction for smooth operation.
-Removing the piston will unavoidably draw some of the silicone grease down onto the surface that will be shellacked later, and you will need to clean off as much as possible of this grease using a cotton swab.
+Remove the piston.
+This will unavoidably draw some of the silicone grease down onto the surface that will be shellacked later, and you will need to clean off as much as possible of this grease using a cotton swab.

 When the piston assembly has cured, reinstall the piston as described earlier and screw the piston shaft knob firmly onto the shaft.

 Apply shellac to the first 1∕8" of the cylinder’s inside wall and also to the section nipple.
 Assemble the filler onto the nipple, being careful that the shellac makes a complete seal all the way around; if there is any air passage from the interior of the cylinder to the section threads, the filler will leak.